 There is nothing sub-standard about us.
 With all of our abilities, New Year’s Resolutions can be repurposed into timely tools for expanding worldviews and creating bigger-picture opportunities.

-New Year’s Resolutions are nothing more than goals veiled in the hoopla of a fresh calendar: These January 1 aspirations depend not on sparkle and flash but on balance and forethought to be successfully realized.
+New Year’s Resolutions are nothing more than goals paired with a fresh calendar: The success of these January 1 aspirations depend not on posturing and proving but on awareness and focus.

-Goals are best realized through the process of considering all the angles: When intellect and emotion are in balance, wisdom is the result.
+Resolutions are best realized through the process of considering all the options and angles of a given circumstance: When we leave the internal critic behind and become aware of the potential of ourselves and our surroundings, the answers become clearer.
 From this even-keeled perspective, we can then make informed decisions that are obtainable, enjoyable, and achievable.

 Become Telescopes, not Microscopes

-This year, instead of using New Year’s Resolutions to myopically scrutinize and rebuild from within, let’s shift our focus outward, enhancing self-esteem through our abilities to contribute.
+This year, instead of using New Year’s Resolutions to inwardly scrutinize, let’s outwardly focus on using our existing abilities to contribute our skillsets.
 Handled wisely, New Year’s Resolutions are helpful tools for taking stock of our assets and creating action plans that work not only for us but for the collective good in all of us.